 Since then, Aditya has turned his attention to the medical field.
 Aditya has begun working at a research lab and has been studying the cellular interactions found in chronic diseases such as HIV.
 He began to research molecular immunology and the effects of cytokines on pathways integral to the immune system and developed a novel HIV treatment to stimulate the production of anti-viral CD8+ T Cells.
 This work again garnered Aditya many awards at the regional level, including gold and “Best In Fair”.
 This project, “Development of a Novel Thymic Stromal Lymphopoietin (TSLP)- Based Treatment for HIV” also won many awards at the regional and National level including silver medal at the Sanofi BioGENEius Challenge Ontario, silver medal at the Canada Wide Science Fair, and the Canadian Manning Innovation Award.

 Asides from science, Aditya also pursues a wide array of extracurricular activities.
 Aditya has competed in and won multiple national competitions for the visual arts and creative writing.
 In addition, Aditya loves Basketball and plays on a regular basis.
 Furthermore, he is also quite involved with his community.
 He currently leads a regional organization based on the principles of micro-finance that fundraises to provide entrepreneurial aid to individuals in developing nations.
 Aditya is also a leader and a representative for many school board wide initiatives.
-Aditya has also recently begun to focus his time to helping start up and lead an initiative called PROJECT PULSE in the Ottawa region that aims to help students looking to enter the medical field get connected and provide a bridge between professionals and aspiring students.
-Aditya has also started an charity called CanSMILE which aims to help cancer patients across Ottawa.
+Aditya has also recently begun to focus his time to helping start up and manage an initiative called PROJECT PULSE in the Ottawa region that aims to help students looking to enter the medical field get connected and provide a bridge between professionals and aspiring students.

 “I think it is important that students today pursue their passions and realize that in today’s day and age, very little is impossible.
 As the adage dictates: ‘where there is a will, there is a way.’
 At the end of the day, every pursuit of excellence begins and ends with a passion,” says Mohan.